Azure/ai-agent-service-promptflow/README.md

 ## 🔐 Step 2: Create Custom Connection

-Create a **Custom Connection** in the AI Project connected resources panel.
+Create a **Custom Connection** with name AIProjectConnectionString with key-value pairs in the AI Project connected resources panel.
 You might need to create a dummy secret to save the connection.

 | Key               | Value                                                                 |